5jt/dyalog-cookbook/manuscript/06_configSettings.md

 1. Defaults in the program code
 2. Overwrite from ALLUSERSPROFILE if any
+3. Overwrite from USERPROFILE
-3. If INI in command line, overwrite from it; else overwrite from USERPROFILE
+4. Overwrite from INI in command line, if any

 However, for the Cookbook we keep things simple: we look for an INI file that is a sibling of the DYAPP or the EXE for now but will allow this to be overwritten via the command line with something like `INI='C:\MyAppService\MyApp.ini`.
 We need this when we make MyApp a Windows Scheduled Task, or run it as a Windows Service.